Grafana #

 2. Export, fork, re-import — run litmus grafana export -o my-dashboards/, edit the JSON, manage with version control, import the forked versions yourself (Grafana's API or Grafana provisioning).

-For panel-level reference (which SQL the panels run, which variables drive which selectors), open the panel in Grafana and inspect the query — every panel is a transparent SQL query over the four tables above.
+For panel-level reference (which SQL the panels run, which variables drive which selectors), open the panel in Grafana and inspect the query — every panel is a transparent SQL query over the views above.

 Limitations and caveats #